June 2023

 The stone circle was reputed to be the largest in Scotland.
 We parked in a small lay by north, from an information plaque walked five hundred yards though a grass field into the centre of the circle.
 We arrive five hours after sunrise, other than deflated blue and gold balloons tied to a gate post there were no other indication of people having been here.

-It is so awesome to be a part of somebodies life, that acknowledges me as existing; that cares about me, appreciates the things I do and have done.
-A person to hold, to rest with and feel safe; a humanity that was and still is spitefully alienated from me, decades chased down and demonised hapless by enablers.
+It's great to be a part of someone's life who sees me, cares about me, and values the things I do and have done.
+A person to hold, to rest with and feel safe.

 We travelled west to Rockcliffe, parked the car and walked some distance across the mud flats.
-On the beach a tattooed woman waited as if she were trapped by anxiety, her dog reminded me of a friend I lived with in Bath, decades ago.
-The shoreline was covered in crushed shells, Charlie remarked how sharp they felt upon his feet.
+On the beach, a woman with tattoos waited as if she were stuck with worry.
+Her dog made me think of a friend I lived with in Bath many years ago.
+Charlie commented on how sharp the crushed shells felt on his feet as they covered the shoreline.